GPSS’s Strengths & Fortes

 HigashiIzu Town, Kamo District, Shizuoka Prefecture

-Scheduled to start operation from January 2023
+Scheduled to start operation in 2023

 A project to rebuild the existing wind turbine in HigashiIzu Town with a wind turbine of high-power generation efficiency and preserve the wind turbine that has been popular as a symbol of the town for many years.
 Currently in talks to verify and realize joint business venture with Higashi Izu Town.